-Business interests, capitalists and business leaders pushed neoliberal policies to restore their power and wealth, which had diminished during the era of “progressive” liberalism.
+Business interests, pushed neoliberal policies to restore their power and wealth, which had diminished during the era of “progressive” liberalism.
 Think tanks, academic institutions and university economics departments played a role in spreading and legitimizing neoliberal ideas.

 Over the last 40 years we have fundamentally altered how people, institutions, and governments see the world and their roles in society.
-This shift has led to social brake down pushed by the building #stupidindividualism, market-based destruction of social goods and environment.
+This shift has led to social brake feed by “common sense” #stupidindividualism and market-based destruction of social goods and environment.
 The “common sense” pervasiveness of neoliberal logic made this thinking difficult to escape, even for people who profess to oppose it.
-This mess is proving to be a #deathcult.
+This mess is proving to be a #deathcult in the era of #XR

 4 Comments